golfvert/WIS2-GlobalCacheMonitoring/README.md

 1. A specialised Node-Red container for all the processing part (the flows.json available here is the source code included in the container)
 2. Redis to store in memory (and saved on disk) key/value pairs

-All the required sources are available in flow.json and al.
+The Dockerfile, the docker-wis2sensorcenterglobalcache.sh and other files - All the required sources are available in flow.json and al. - can be used to modify the Node-Red container.
+Knowledge on Node-Red and how to manage Node-Red projects is required.
+Documentation on this is out of scope see https://nodered.org/docs/user-guide/projects/

 ## What does it do ?